TooTall18T/tool_length_probe/docs/manual.md

 # Explanation of using the tool length probe subroutine for Probe Basic from TooTall18T .
-Version 4.0.1 as of 07.12.2024
+Version 5.0.0 as of 10.12.2024
 https://github.com/TooTall18T/tool_length_probe

 > [!IMPORTANT]
 > Use the subroutines at your own risk!

-> [!WARNING]
-> The positioning above the touch probe has been changed!
-The values of version 3.0 can not be use!

 > [!NOTE]
 > The German version of this document is called "[anleitung.md](anleitung.md)" and it is in the same folder.

-> [!IMPORTANT]
+> [!NOTE]
-> Versions up to 4.0.1 are only compatible with Probe Basic up to version 0.5.4-stable.
+> Use version 4.0.1 of this routine for Probe Basic up to version 0.5.4-stable.
+> Starting with version 0.6.0 of Probe Basic or any other GUI, version 5.0.0 or higher of this routine is required.

 ---
 ## Contents